colin-gall/maxram/README.md

 # maxram
-Displays the maximum amount of RAM supported by your PC's motherboard.
+Displays the maximum amount of RAM supported by your PC's motherboard on Windows OS.

 ## Usage:
 ```